 Bottom Line: Height requirements are in place at the Disney parks to keep your children safe.

 There is a reason why the requirements are in place.
-It might not make sense to you why you can bring an infant onto Toy Story Midway Mania (which has no height restriction) but why you have to be 32″ to go on Luigi’s Rollickin’ Roadsters.
-Just know that Disney has those restrictions for a reason.
+It might not make sense to you why you can bring an infant onto Toy Story Midway Mania (which has no height restriction) but have to be 32″ to go on Luigi’s Rollickin’ Roadsters.
+Just know that the Disneyland resort has those restrictions for a reason.
 There’s no getting around it.
 If you’re child isn’t tall enough, the Disneyland Cast Members aren’t going to let them ride.

 If your child isn’t tall enough for a handful of attractions, there are still plenty of rides that they can go on (many that don’t have restrictions at all!)